-What Are Dental Bridges?
+What Are Some Benefits Of A Dental Bridge?

 Who Needs A Dental Bridge?

-Certain issues can cause teeth to shift position and change your bite.
+Gaps in your teeth can cause your other teeth to shift position and change your bite.
 These changes may lead to headaches, jaw pain, and a higher risk of periodontal disease.
-Bridges serve several purposes:

-- They restore a healthy bite to make chewing easy
+- They restore a healthy bite to make chewing easy.

-- Bridges may improve your smile
+- Bridges may improve your smile.

-- They may maintain facial contours
+- They may maintain facial contours.

 - May decreases damage to other teeth from an uneven bite.

 Are There Different Types Of Dental Bridges?